algao1/blurb/content/posts/badsql.md

 }
 ```

-There's nothing really special here other than propagating the column name if either is unknown (happens in the case of colName + val), making sure that the left and right types match, and implementing the actual operation for `TextType` and `IntType`.
+There's nothing really special here other than propagating the column name if either left or right is unknown (which happens in the case of colName + val), making sure that the left and right types match, and implementing the actual `+` operation for `TextType` and `IntType`.

+> The same approach applies for supporting keywords like `AND` and `OR`.

 But that's about it!
 I have plans to continue working on and improving this, but don't quite feel like writing it all at the moment.